adnammit/notes/security.md

         <script>alert(document.cookies)</script>
     ```
 * common defenses:
-    - validate input against a white list
+    - validate input against a white list (white list preferred to black list)
     - always encode output
         * never reflect untrusted data
             - escape things like the `<` symbol with `&lt;` so that script tag cannot be injected